intrig-unicamp/NML-Neo4j/README.md

 /outputs - results files with the time of each query

-/analysis - files with the statitics data extracted of the outputs
+/analysis - files with the statitics data extracted from the outputs